sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.engine.rst

    Class that can launch processes by running in the current interpreter or by submitting them to the daemon.

+   .. rubric:: Initialization

+   Construct a new runner.

+   :param poll_interval: interval in seconds between polling for status of active sub processes
+   :param loop: an asyncio event loop, if none is suppled a new one will be created
+   :param communicator: the communicator to use
+   :param rmq_submit: if True, processes will be submitted to RabbitMQ, otherwise they will be scheduled here
+   :param persister: the persister to use to persist processes

    .. py:attribute:: _persister
       :canonical: aiida.engine.runners.Runner._persister
       :type: typing.Optional[plumpy.persistence.Persister]